Teresa and Maria Milanollo: Biography of the Milanollo sisters

-The Milanollo sisters, in whose honour the march was written and named, were a pair of violin-playing prodigies who toured Europe to great acclaim during the 1840s.
+The Milanollo sisters, were a pair of violin-playing prodigies who toured Europe to great acclaim during the 1840s.

 Early years

 Birth, parentage, and their father's profession

 They were among thirteen children born in Savigliano in Piedmont, to Giuseppe Antonio Milanollo and his wife Antonina (née Rizzo) of Mondovì,.
 Born on 18 August 1827.
 Teresa was almost five years older than Maria (born 18 June 1832).
 Although Giuseppe Milanollo's profession is usually given as a "manufacturer of silk-spinning machines", he was identified by a contemporary musical critic as a "luthier", i.e., a maker of stringed instruments.

 Teresa Milanollo's training in Turin and first concerts

 The profession of luthier is consistent with Giuseppe's making for Teresa a little violin of white wood and giving her basic harmony lessons.
 This was in response to her persistent demands for a violin of her own after first displaying musical interest at the age of four.
 On leaving a church after a funeral ceremony in honour of King Charles Felix of Sardinia, Giuseppe had asked her if she had prayed.
 "No, father," she replied, "I did nothing but listen to the violin."

 Giuseppe placed Teresa under the tuition of Giovanni Ferrero, based locally in Savigliano.
 Aged eight, Teresa was taken to Turin to study with Giovanni Morra and Mauro Caldera.
 Shortly following her concert debut in the oratory of a convent of Savigliano, she performed in Mondovì on 17 April 1836 and then other cities in Piedmont to great admiration.
-To support Teresa's blossoming career, the Milanollo family departed later in 1836 for France, travelling on foot and by mule, to play in the Musard concerts in Marseilles.
+To support Teresa's blossoming career, the Milanollo family departed later in 1836 for France, travelling on foot and by mule, to play in the Musard concerts in Marseille.

 "There is little doubt," wrote Henry Lahee, "that the success of Teresa Milanollo gave the first great impulse toward the study of the violin by women."